vishwasmittal/what-happens-when/you_install_postgres_on_ubuntu.md

-# What happens when... you install PostgreSQL 16 on Ubuntu
+# What Happens When You Install PostgreSQL 16 on Ubuntu

-This document attempts to answer in detail what happens when you run `sudo apt install postgresql-16` on Ubuntu.
+This document explains in detail what happens when you run `sudo apt install postgresql-16` on Ubuntu.
 We'll examine everything from command processing to having a running PostgreSQL server.

 ## Command Processing